Klosmi/html-basics/JS-basic.md

 *(to map an array from one state to another)*

 - eg.:
   *The return value, which is coming back from callback function `Map`, is taking and adding into a new array.
-The new array returns and then I can save it under a new variable (const doubles).*
+The new array returns and then we can save it under a new variable (const doubles).*
-  *Here, I double every intiger*
+  *Here, we double every intiger*
   ```
   const numbers = [1, 2, 3, 4,];